 - No specific technical knowledge is required

-- Easy to setup with a five-step site builder process
+- Easy to set up with a five-step site builder process

-- External secure hosting using the very latest online security features
+- External secure hosting using the very latest online security features including SSL encryption

 - Mobile responsiveness

 - High availability and uptime – typically 99.99%

 - Responsibility for updates and backups remain with the provider

 - Fully integrated platform with no need for additional plugins